SquareRoot49/New-Meal-Plan/cursor_prompts_log.md

 - Updated backend filtering logic in `app.py` to exclude dishes that don't match all selected dietary tags
 - Annotated dishes in the database (or internal dish list) with dietary metadata
 - Ensured generated meals for each section (breakfast, lunch, dinner, snack) now respect the user’s selected dietary restrictions

+## Prompt 5 – 2025-06-30

+**Prompt:**
+I want to add an "Activity Level" selection to the meal planner interface.
+Users should be able to choose their level of physical activity from a dropdown menu.

+This dropdown should appear below the "Dietary Preferences" section.

+Please update both the frontend and backend logic to apply this multiplier to the user's calorie goal when generating the plan.

+**Files Modified:**
+- templates/index.html
+- app.py
+- static/css/style.css (if styling was added)

+**Description of Change:**
+- Added a dropdown menu labeled "Activity Level" below the "Dietary Preferences" section in the form
+- Provided five options for user selection:
+  - Sedentary (×1.2)
+  - Lightly Active (×1.375)
+  - Moderately Active (×1.55)
+  - Very Active (×1.725)
+  - Extra Active (×1.9)
+- Updated backend logic in `app.py` to read the selected activity level and apply the corresponding multiplier to the user-entered base calorie target
+- Adjusted the total calorie goal accordingly before generating the meal plan